- Localize Mozilla Support

 - Troubleshooting: articles explaining how to fix a problem (for example: Firefox hangs or is not responding - How to fix).

-- How to: articles explaining how to use a feature (for example: Awesome Bar - Search your Firefox bookmarks, history and tabs from the address bar).
+- How to: articles explaining how to use a feature (for example: Address bar autocomplete in Firefox - Search your bookmarks, history and tabs).

 - Special articles (note: they usually don't require localization, apart from Navigation and Templates/Content Blocks):